foy4748/broken-phone/README.md

 Problem: Phone Container was appending new results at the end after searching.

 Fix: Uncommented the line that empty the Phone Container

+## Error 10

+Problem: Pressing enter to search phone was not working

+Fix: Set the comparsion of pressed key as lower case
 ---
 # phone-hunter